irungentoo/toxcore/docs/Group-Chats.md

 <a name="Get nodes requests" />
 ### Get nodes requests
 When peers attempt to join a public group using the Chat ID they send a **get nodes request**, containing their IP/port, their group public encryption key, and the Chat ID to K of their close nodes.
 Those nodes will then check if any of their announcement entries match the supplied Chat ID.
 If not, they will relay the message to K of their own close nodes who will repeat the process (note that the close function guarantees that each successive relay will bring us closer to the Chat ID until we either find one of its entries, or have traversed the entire DHT network).

-Once a node finds an entry with the queried Chat ID it will send a **send nodes response** to the original node who made the query.
+Once a node finds an entry with the queried Chat ID it will send a **send nodes response** to the original node who made the request.
 The response will contain at least one entry (possibly more) which will hold the group public encryption key and the IP address/port of a peer who had previously made an announcement request for Chat ID.
-With this information the announcer will automatically initiate the handshake protocol and attempt to join the group.
+With this information the requester will automatically initiate the handshake protocol and attempt to join the group.

 <a name="Redundancy" />
 ### Redundancy
 DHT nodes will send ping requests to all of their announcement entries periodically in order to ensure that they are still present in the network/group.
 When a peer goes offline or leaves a group, they no longer respond to these ping requests, and the nodes holding their entries will discard them.

 There are scenarios in which an announcement may be dropped from the network, such as if the sole node holding the entry goes offline, or in the case of DDOS attack which attempts to push all old entries out of the DHT.
 In order to ensure that those announcements are not permanently lost, announcers will periodically check when they last received a ping request for a given announcement.
 After a certain amount of time without receiving a ping request they will assume that their entry is no longer in the DHT network and re-announce themselves.
 This ensures that every peer present in a group has an active announcement in the DHT at all times, and it also ensures that a group cannot become 'lost'.